jackson13-c/Jackim-MD/README.md

 ***

 ### LICENSING
--The FLASH-MD is released under the [MIT License](https://opensource.org/licenses/MIT).
+-JACKIM-MD is released under the [MIT License](https://opensource.org/licenses/MIT).

 -Enjoy the diverse features of the Jackim-MD  to enhance your conversations and make your WhatsApp experience more interesting!